IR-cookie-monster-celestion-vintage-30-sm57-helix-2048sa-48k-24bit.wav

 -

-Mono conversion — for hardware IR loaders that want mono (most of them).
+Mono fold — for loaders that want mono (most of them).

 -

-HPF / LPF — gentle tone shaping: remove rumble below 80 Hz or saw above 8 kHz.
+HPF / LPF — tone shaping: clear rumble from the bottom or saw from the top.

 -